sjmikler/on-pruning-methods-for-neural-networks/README.md

    test: eval list1 # this won't work as list1 is one level higher
 ```

-This is because nested dicts have access only to variables on their level or deeper.
-If
-you run the code, you will see `NameError: name list1 is not defined`.
+This is because nested dicts only have access to variables on their level or deeper.
+If you run this experiment, you will see `NameError: name list1 is not defined`.

 ## Logs management

-Logs in `.yaml` format are saved in location passed as `experiment.yaml/yaml_logdir`.
-These contain experiment formulation and best test accuracy of a network.
-Following tool
-can recursively collect logs from `.yaml` files in subdirectories of `path`.
+Logs in `.yaml` format should be saved by a module in location passed as `experiment.yaml/yaml_logdir`.
+These should contain experiment formulation and basic information about the results, e.g. accuracy.
+Following tool can recursively collect logs from `.yaml` files in subdirectories of `path`.

 ```
 collect_logs.py